 Wokingham Borough Council has offered a pre-payment to its providers at the beginning of the current crisis, which was intended to supplement an uplift on fees in 2020/21.
 The uplift was benchmarked against the sector in Wokingham and sufficient funding was provided to meet the increase in the National Living Wage.

-Inflationary uplifts for ASC Statutory Services has been awarded at 3% (Residential, Supported Living and Day Opportunities) and 3.4% (Home Care) for 2020/21.
+Inflationary uplifts for ASC Statutory Services has been awarded at 3 percent (Residential, Supported Living and Day Opportunities) and 3.4 percent (Home Care) for 2020/21.
 The uplift has been applied to all commissioned providers up to an appropriate ceiling rate.

 Service Sustainability Fund

 Wokingham Borough Council established a Service Sustainability Fund to support providers in maintaining service continuity during this period.

 The aim of the Fund will be to support providers in managing the additional costs associated with managing the response to COVID-19.

 To qualify for reimbursement items of expenditure must be all of the following:

 - Related to clients in receipt of adult social care services that are funded by Wokingham Borough Council or related to self-funders within the Wokingham geographical area.

 - Directly or indirectly related to the COVID-19 emergency